VR-API-Integration/personnel-file-api-documentation/README.md

 Execute the command ```bundle exec jekyll serve --incremental``` in the docs folder to run the site on your local machine.

-# How to add or pages to the site
+# How to add  pages to the site

 ** menu / sidebar**
 update the file *docs\_data\sidebars\guides_sidebar.yml*